-Continuing on with the Mr. C story, Diane received another cryptic text from him and became very intense as she headed to the hotel room that the FBI has turned into their office.
-Diane began to tell the FBI everything—about how 3 or 4 years after Cooper had disappeared, he entered her room without knocking.
+Continuing on with the Mr C story, Diane received another cryptic text from him and became very intense as she headed to the hotel room that the FBI has turned into their office.
+Diane began to tell the FBI everything—about how three or 4 years after Cooper had disappeared, he entered her room without knocking.
 She felt like he was grilling her for answers and then went in for a kiss.
 Having had kissed the real Cooper once before, Diane knew something was wrong and as she described, Mr. C enjoyed her fear.
-Mr. C raped Diane as had long been speculated and afterwards, took her to the convenience store where she was exposed to who knows what.
-This is when things start going off the rails, as Diane is crying hysterically (Laura Dern invented the Lynch-crying face) and began saying things about how its not really her and how she’s at the Sherriff’s office.
+Mr C raped Diane as had long been speculated and afterwards, took her to the convenience store where she was exposed to who knows what.
+This is when things start going off the rails, as Diane is crying hysterically (Laura Dern invented the Lynch-crying face) and says things about how it’s not really her and how she’s at the sheriff’s office.
 Diane pulls out her gun only to be shot by both Albert and Tammy.
 Upon being shot, Diane flies out of the room (very much like how Laura flew out of the Red Room in Part 2) and was next seen in the Red Room being told by Mike that she was manufactured before being destroyed.